MdialloC19/randomIdeasAPI/README.md

 - **MongoDB:** NoSQL database used for storing random idea information.
 - **Mongoose:** MongoDB object modeling for Node.js, providing schema-based solutions.

+## Project Structure
+The project follows a modular structure:
+- **Controllers:** Handle incoming requests, interact with services.
+- **Services:** Implement business logic, interact with models.
+- **Models:** Define data schema, interact with the database.
+- **Client Src:** Frontend components for interacting with the API.

 ## Setup Instructions
 1. Clone this repository.
 2. Install dependencies using `npm install`.